innodatalabs/tbert/README.md

 ```
 pip install tbert
 ```
-Now you can start using tbert models in your code!
+Now you can start using tBERT models in your code!

 ## Using tBERT model in your PyTorch code